Posted by: Katie Coakley

 “I really loved it then and I love it now, probably because of them,” Kevin said.
 “My goal is to run in college and see where that takes me, hopefully beyond.
 It’s a lifelong thing and it’s in my blood.”

-Various ensembles from the Conlon family have been competing – and competitive – in the Mountain Games for years.
+Various ensembles from the Conlon family have been competing – and been competitive – in the Mountain Games for years.
 They view running as their most accessible and rewarding family pastime.

 “It’s easy, cheap, convenient, healthy … there are basically no negatives,” Sean said.
 “I love it.
 Four of the five kids love it.
 Kevin’s brother is a fast runner, that makes him faster.
 We are all faster runners now.
 This was a particularly good result for us.”